NVIDIA/spark-rapids-tools/data_validation/docs/validation-tools.md

 # Validation tools on Dataproc

 This is a guide for the Validation tools for Apache Spark on [Google Cloud Dataproc](https://cloud.google.com/dataproc).
-At the end of this guide, the user will be able to run the validation tools to analysis whether the Spark job using RAPIDS Accelerator(aka GPU Spark job) returns the same result as the CPU Spark job.
+At the end of this guide, the user will be able to run the validation tools to analyze whether the Spark job using RAPIDS Accelerator(aka GPU Spark job) returns the same result as the CPU Spark job.

 ## Prerequisites